A good death is hard to find.

 The movie is also way too long and sacrifices a good plot for a cheesy gimmick, but its blackest offense is botching almost all the most important characters: either killing them, killing them in the wrong way, or not killing them at all.

 No, I didn’t hate Endgame.
 I was too thrilled with its triumphs and too angry at its follies to merely hate it.
+I more than hated it.
 I wanted it to stop existing.
 I wanted the Russo brothers and the writing team to take it back and try again.
-I wanted to rewind time back to before I’d witnessed how they spoiled the finale to the saga that I’ve been watching for a third of my life.
+I wanted to rewind time back to before I’d witnessed how they spoiled the finale to the saga I’ve been watching (and mostly loving) for a third of my life.

 Sorting success from failure is easiest if we speak in terms of pacing, plot, music, scenes, and characters.
 Pardon my geek, but I occasionally reference acts and plot points from Blake Snyder’s beat sheet, so take a look at that if it helps with the terminology.

 Let’s start with the obvious.
 The movie is bloated and lethargic (though not as bad as Infinity War).
 The Russo brothers trimmed these final two installments down from 900 freaking hours.
 Sometimes, you can hardly tell.

 1) Too many openings.
 Barton losing his family makes a great start.
 So does Stark drifting in space.
 So does Thor walloping off Thanos’s head.
 The problem is, they all make great openings.
 By the time the opening titles finally appear, I’d forgotten we were still in the prologue!

 Whittle it down.
 Shrink the chitchat.
 Tighten the debate over whether and how to find Thanos.
 Let’s get this show on the road!